2:38 PM

 Crater Lake (MODERATE)

 The trail begins at Maroon Lake, 10 miles up Maroon Creek Road.
 The Maroon-Snowmass Trail climbs through the Aspens to the lake.
 The left trail or the scenic trail follows a river and crosses two bridges, then climbs steeply to meet with the Maroon-Snowmass Trail.
-Distance to the trail is 1 3/4 miles one way.
+The distance to the trail is 1 3/4 miles one way.

 East Maroon Trail (EASY - MODERATE - LONG)